gbook/nidb/projects.md

 <a href="index.html">Home</a>

 # Projects
-NiDB is muti-project database.
+NiDB is a multi-project database.
 Data from multiple projects can be managed in one database instance.
 Each project can have different attributes according to the needs of the project.

 ## Creating a Project
 A user with admin rights can create, and manage a project in NiDB.
-A user with Admin rights will have an extra menue option "Admin".
-To create a new project in NiDB, click "Admin" from the main menue and then click "Projects" as shown in the figure below.
+A user with Admin rights will have an extra menu option "Admin".
+To create a new project in NiDB, click "Admin" from the main menu and then click "Projects" as shown in the figure below.

 <div align="center"><img src=https://user-images.githubusercontent.com/24811295/153896038-9f2f374b-eaba-4333-890c-62af47ece2cd.png width="80%"></div>

 The following page with the option "Create Project" will appear.
 This page also contains a list of all the current projects.
-To create a new project click on the "Create Project" button on the left corner of the screen as shown in the figure below.
+To create a new project, click on the "Create Project" button on the left corner of the screen as shown in the figure below.

 <div align="center"><img src=https://user-images.githubusercontent.com/24811295/153897601-4cef74fd-f0a7-40ac-9e8f-a7f9a2fbdbb1.png width="80%"></div>

-on the next page, fill the following form related to the new project.
+On the next page, fill the following form related to the new project.
 Name the new project, fill the project number.
 Select the option "Use Custom IDs" if project need to use its own ID system.
-Select the Principal Investigator (PI) and project administrator (PA) from the existibg NiDB users.
-The PI and PA can be the samw subject.
+Select the Principal Investigator (PI) and project administrator (PA) from the existing NiDB users.
+The PI and PA can be the same subject.
 Mention the start and end date if they are known.
-Also there is an option if you want to copy an exisiting setting from one of your projects.
+Also there is an option if you want to copy an existing setting from one of your projects.

 <div align="center"><img src=https://user-images.githubusercontent.com/24811295/154157184-0ba2665d-b014-44ce-b231-dfdd27b77d40.png width="80%"></div>